sa-mw-dach/dev_demos/demos/05_continue_extension/README.md

     For experimentation purposes, the Continue server is in the following run locally inside the UDI container.
 Please note that in a productive developer environment, one would run the Continue server in an automated way in a container attached to one's DevWorkspace or in a shared environment for multiple developers.

     - First go to the Continue VS Code extension settings and select "Manually Running Server".
+Then restart the OpenShift Dev Spaces workspace.

-    - Then inside the OpenShift Dev Spaces workspace, open a terminal and download the Continue server from PyPI and run it using
+    - Next, inside the OpenShift Dev Spaces workspace, open a terminal and download the Continue server from PyPI and run it using

         ```
         pip install continuedev
         python -m continuedev
         ```

-1) Test Continue, if Internet connection is available, using the GPT4 trial model...
+1) [Optional] Test Continue, if an internet connection is available

+    As default, Continue comes with a GPT4 Free Trial model that connects to OpenAI using Continue's API key.
+Thus Continue is ready to be used, in case an internet connection is available.

+    [This page](https://continue.dev/docs/how-to-use-continue) contains information on how to use Continue and can be used to test Continue's capabilities.

 ## Adapt Continue to use a local LLM